-Module Tests (35%):
+Module Tests (30%):

-There are five module tests.
-These tests will be made up of multiple choice and matching questions.
-Sources for the questions will be from: the previous quizzes and module tests; the textbook; chapter power points; and lectures.
-Module tests will typically have 25-35 questions and will be completed ON CAMPUS DURING THE SCHEDULED LECTURE SESSION.
+There are 3 module tests.
+These tests will be made up of multiple choice, matching, and fill in the blank questions.
+Sources for the questions will be from: the textbook, chapter power points, and video lectures.
+Module tests will typically have 20-50 questions and will be COMPLETED ON CANVAS on the date indicated in the schedule.

-Final Examination (35%):
+Final Examination (40%):

-The Final Examination is comprehensive.
+The Final Examination will cover Chapters 2 - 13.
 The exam will be made up of 100 multiple choice questions.
 Sources for the questions will be from: the previous quizzes and module tests; the textbook; chapter power points; and lectures.
+This exam will be CONDUCTED ON CAMPUS.
 Students will have the two-hour final examination period to complete the examination.
+There will be NO FINAL REVIEW for this exam.